 This self-paced distance learning course provides forecasters, students, researchers, developers, and other interested learners with a foundation in the science, products, and applications of space-based satellite microwave remote sensing.

 The three core modules that comprise this course are:

-- Microwave Remote Sensing: Clouds, Precipitation, and Water Vapor
+- Microwave Remote Sensing: Applications for Water Vapor, Clouds and Precipitation

 - Microwave Remote Sensing: Land and Ocean Surface